 What do you love about San Miguel de Allende?

-Trinitate - great ceramics store in San Miguel de Allende (the Mexican Astier de Villate).
+Trinitate: A great ceramics store in San Miguel de Allende (the Mexican Astier de Villate)

 Early morning roosters yodel, riots of bougainvillea perfume the air, mingling their fragrance with delightful aromas from neighbourhood tortilla factories.
 Church bells toll fifteen minutes to Mass to hurry up the faithful.
 I love the life values in Mexico.
 Elders are treated with respect, children play in the streets, no one is judged by what they own.
 Everything in life is a celebration, even death, as seen in Dia de los Muertos.
 The lack of street lights and billboards makes the region romantically and historically beautiful, and the city itself offers a traditional feeling of a small town in the heart of Mexico.
 It is the land of eternal spring.